Body found days after motorcycle chase in Maine

-SACO, Maine (AP) — Maine State Police say the body of a motorcycle operator who led troopers on a high-speed chase has been found days later by hunters in Saco.
+SACO, Maine (AP) — The Maine medical examiner says further tests are necessary to determine the cause of death of a motorcycle operator whose body was found by hunters days after a high-speed chase.

-An autopsy will be performed Friday on the body of 48-year-old Herbert Winship, of Saco, which was found the day before.
+State Police say the body of 48-year-old Herbert Winship, of Saco, which was found on Thursday in a wooded area in Saco.
+An autopsy was performed Friday, but authorities are awaiting the results of toxicology reports and further tests before releasing the findings.

-Troopers say Winship had led police on a chase late Saturday before ditching his motorcycle and fleeing.
-A Scarborough police officer found his abandoned motorcycle and tried unsuccessfully to track him with a police dog team.
+Troopers say Winship led police on a chase late Saturday before ditching his motorcycle.
+Scarborough police found his abandoned motorcycle and tried unsuccessfully to track him with a police dog.

 Police say the body was found a quarter of a mile into the woods off the Flag Pond Road overpass.
 State police are investigating.